 In some applications, the graph structure can be readily obtained, such as in a social network where the nodes are the users and the connectivity can be measured by friendship relationships.
 In many other practical scenarios, however, the underlying graph structure is not directly observable and has to be inferred from the data, such as in a gene graph, brain activity graph, or a financial graph.

-Numerous methods for learning graphs have been proposed in the past two decades, ranging from heuristic techniques based on the physical interpretation of graphs to more statistically sound approaches that build upon well-established results from estimation theory.
+Numerous methods for learning graphs have been proposed in recent decades, ranging from heuristic techniques based on the physical interpretation of graphs to more statistically sound approaches that build upon well-established results from estimation theory.

 The goal in graph learning is to transition from the data matrix \(\bm{X}\) to the graph description \(\mathcal{G}=(\mathcal{V},\mathcal{E},\bm{W})\) as illustrated in Figure 5.4.
 A simple example of graph learning from data is depicted in Figure 5.5, where the nodes are points in \(\R^2\) sampled from the “two-moon” dataset, and the resulting graph clearly comprises two components corresponding to the two moons.